FAQ for Masters Students Admitted to Georgia Tech-Europe (non dual-degree)

-What are the dates of the Spring and Fall 2023 semesters?
+What are the dates of the Fall 2023 and Spring 2024 semesters?

 Please see our Calendar for all program dates.

-Georgia Tech continues to monitor the situation with the French government and CampusFrance.
-All Fall 2021 and Spring 2022 students were able to obtain visas and this should continue for Fall 2022.
+Georgia Tech continues to monitor the situation with the French government and CampusFrance and at this time there are no restrictions due to the pandemic.
 If you are accepted to the program, please do not begin the visa process on your own.
 Shortly after accepting the offer to study at Georgia Tech-Europe, you will be contacted by the Georgia Tech-Europe office in Atlanta who will advise on when to start the the visa process.

 What if I cannot obtain a French visa due to the pandemic?

-All students have been able to obtain a French visa.
+All students have been able to obtain a French visa for the past several years.
 We will advise in ample time if there are issues with obtaining visas.
 Please do not worry about this.
 Students who will arrive after the start of the semester due to visa issues will be addressed on a case-by-case basis.
 We are not offering the option to do the semester online.

 If I elect to defer to a future semester, can I request to start the program on the Atlanta campus instead of the Europe campus?